-- Brother Andrew (1928 - ) spoke like this when he was attending a missionary school in Great Britain some time after World War II because he learned English by using a Dutch-English Dictionary and The King James Bible (first printed in 1611).
-In his autobiography God's Smuggler, he showed the effect this had on his English by recalling an incident where he once asked for butter saying "Thus sayeth the neighbour of Andrew, that thou wouldst be pleased to pass the butter."
+- Brother Andrew (1928 - ) spoke like this when he was attending a missionary school in Great Britain some time after World War II, because he learned English by using a Dutch-English Dictionary and the King James Bible (first printed in 1611).
+In his autobiography God's Smuggler, he showed the effect this had on his English by recalling an incident where he once asked for butter saying "Thus saith the neighbour of Andrew, that thou wouldst be pleased to pass the butter."
 Oh, and he had a very thick Dutch accent that made it hard for him to pronounce the "th" digraph.

 - Some churches, for the humor value, denote No Parking areas with signs reading "Thou shalt not park."

 - The King James Bible is an odd case.
 The period following the Elizabethan period (i.e. when the eponymous James was on the throne) is formally the Jacobean period (because Latin is weird).
 However, it's still an example, because it was deliberately written in so-called "flowery" language to make it sound pleasing to the ear when read aloud.
 This form of English was already slightly out of date and very formal sounding to an average English speaker of the time- which to the translators, made it sound more "biblical" and authoritative.